 This course emphasizes the reproduction of plants for commercial purposes.
 Methods of sexual and asexual propagation such as seed germination, rooting of cuttings, budding and grafting, bulb division and tissue culture will be considered.
 Prerequisite: BIOL116 within the last five years.
-[Spring] [3 credits]
+[Spring] Applied Learning - Other [3 credits] [contact hour(s)]